 AGMs represent a significant convergence of management and members.
 This article discusses more about the Annual General Meeting of the Cooperative Society.

 The Annual General Meeting, commonly referred to as AGM, is conducted by the Cooperative society.
 It gives the members of society a chance to get together and talk about issues in society once a year.
+In this blog, we discuss the Society AGM Meeting Rules, etc.

 The AGM guarantees that the interests of the members are protected.
 An AGM may be the only opportunity for certain members to participate in the governance of many cooperative societies.
 The Annual General Meeting of the Cooperative Society must be held each year under legislative requirements.

-What do you mean by Annual General Meeting?
+What do you mean by AGM?

 Every cooperative society, including housing societies, apartment complexes, commercial complexes, and plots, must hold an Annual General Meeting (AGM) every year following the Gujarat Cooperative Society Act of 1961 and the society bylaws.
 These are held to talk about important issues, come to a consensus, and discover the best solution.

-The most frequent topics of discussion at an AGM include
+The most frequent topics of discussion at an AGM include:

 - The previous meeting’s issues